-TFCCTF is a CTF event hosted by a Hungarian-based CTF Team called The Few Chosen.
-I participated as an individual team and managed to solve all crypto challenges.
-There is one challenge called Admin Panel but Harder and Fixed which had the highest point among all crypto challenges.
-Here’s the write-up.
-Enjoy!
+TFCCTF is a CTF event hosted by The Few Chosen, a Hungarian-based CTF team.
+I participated as an individual team and solved all crypto challenges.
+The highest-point for crypto challenge was Admin Panel but Harder and Fixed, and here’s the write-up.

 Admin Panel but Harder and Fixed